hpsaturn/esp32s3-linux/README.md

 keep_etc=
 ```

-put `y` to enable some one like yes:
+put `y` to enable some one like this:

 ```bash
 # keep_toolchain=y	-- don't rebuild the toolchain, but rebuild everything else